epfl-theos/koopmans/docs/tutorials/tutorial_2.rst

   :lineno-start: 2
   :emphasize-lines: 2

 which tells the code to perform a standalone Wannierization calculation.
-Meanwhile, at the bottom of the file there are some Wannier90-specific parameters provided in the ``w90`` block
+Meanwhile, near the bottom of the file there are some Wannier90-specific parameters provided in the ``w90`` block

 .. literalinclude:: ../../tutorials/tutorial_2/si.json
-  :lines: 73-89
+  :lines: 45-52
-  :lineno-start: 82
+  :lineno-start: 45

 Here, the keywords provided in the ``emp`` subdictionary are only applied during the Wannierization of the empty manifold.
-The ``w90`` block format is explained more fully :ref:`here <running/w90:The w90 block>`.
+The ``w90`` block format is explained more fully :ref:`here <input_file:The w90 subblock>`.

 We run this calculation as per usual: